madsterest/covid-tracking-application/README.md

 'stranded'

-Introduction - The project's aim is to create a hassle free method for tracking Covid-19 to allow you to assess your travel options.
+Description - The project's aim is to create a hassle free method for tracking Covid-19 to allow you to assess your travel options.
+It uses a geolocation API to track the users current location and displays the relevant covid stats when launched.
+It freatures current covid cases, deaths, vaccinated and a status of whether it is safe to travel.
+The user can then search for speicifc countries which are saved to local storage.

 Technologies - This in-web browser application adopts basic CSS styling/bootstrap 4.6 to create an asthetically pleasing UI.
 Primary code used for this project is Javascript (avaliable to majority of web-browsers and hand held device).